Speaking clock: History

 A speaking clock service was first introduced in the United Kingdom on July 24, 1936.
 The mechanism used was an array of motors, glass discs, photocells and valves which took up the floorspace of a small room.
-The voice was that of London telephonist Ethel Jane Cain, who had won a prize of 10 guineas in a competition to find the "Golden Voice".
+The voice was that of London telephonist Jane Cain, who had won a prize of 10 guineas in a competition to find the "Golden Voice".
 Cain's voice was recorded optically onto the glass disks in a similar way to a film soundtrack.
 The service was obtained by dialling the letters TIM (846) on a dial telephone, and hence the service was often colloquially referred to as "Tim".
-However this code was only used in the Director telephone system of the cities of London, Birmingham, Edinburgh, Glasgow, Liverpool and Manchester.
+However, this code was only used in the Director telephone system of the cities of London, Birmingham, Edinburgh, Glasgow, Liverpool and Manchester.
 Other areas initially dialled 952, but with the introduction of subscriber trunk dialling it was changed to 80 and later 8081 as more 'recorded services' were introduced.
 It was standardised to 123 by the early 1990s.

 The time announcements were made by playing short, recorded phrases or words in the correct sequence.
-In an interview with Manchester Radio in 1957 Miss Cain said:
+In an interview with Manchester Radio in 1957, Cain said:

 The way I recorded it was in jerks as it were.
 I said: "At the Third Stroke" (that does for all the times), and then I counted from One, Two, Three, Four, for the hours, we even went as far as twenty-four, in case the twenty-four-hour clock should need to be used, and then I said "……and ten seconds, and twenty seconds, and thirty, forty, fifty seconds", and "o'clock" and "precisely".
 The famous "precisely".
 So what you hear is "At the Third Stroke it will be one, twenty-one and forty seconds".